Harry Bosch: Television series

 In February 2015, Amazon Prime premiered the series Bosch, based on the novels.
-The seven season series stars Titus Welliver as Harry Bosch, and co-stars Amy Aquino as Bosch's superior officer Lieutenant II Grace Billets and Jamie Hector as his partner Det.
+The seventh season series stars Titus Welliver as Harry Bosch, and co-stars Amy Aquino as Bosch's superior officer Lieutenant II Grace Billets and Jamie Hector as his partner Det.
 Jerry Edgar.
 Henrik Bastin of Fabrik Entertainment produced, and Jim McKay directed.
 The series follows Bosch "as he pursues the killer of a 12-year-old boy while standing trial in federal court on accusations that he murdered a suspected serial killer in cold blood."

 According to Connelly, a number of changes were made "to the world of Harry Bosch ... in making the shift from page to screen".
 For example, in the television series, Bosch is born nearly 20 years later than in the novels, so that events can happen in the present day time, as they once did in the books.
 Also in the television series, Harry "is 47 years old and a veteran of the first Gulf War in 1991, where he was part of a Special Forces team that cleared tunnels.
 He has now been a police officer for twenty years with a one-year exception when he re-upped with the Army after 9/11, as many LAPD officers did.
 He came back to the force after serving in Afghanistan and again encountering tunnel warfare."

 In the TV series, Bosch carries Kimber Custom TLE II .45 ACP caliber semi-automatic pistol as his duty weapon.

-A sequel series/revival, Bosch: Legacy, premiered in May 2022.
+A sequel series/revival, Bosch: Legacy, premiered in May 2022, concluding in 2025 after three seasons.
+Welliver returned as Bosch, who has retired from the LAPD and become a private investigator, whilst his daughter Maddie (Madison Lintz) begins her own career on the force.

+Welliver makes guest appearances as Bosch in Ballard, a spin-off series which centres on Renée Ballard.

-In the first season of the Netflix television series The Lincoln Lawyer (2022), featuring Manuel Garcia-Rulfo as Bosch' half-brother defense attorney Mickey Haller and adapting The Brass Verdict, Bosch's role from the novel is adapted to the characters of Cisco (portrayed by Angus Sampson) and Raymond Griggs (portrayed by Ntare Guma Mbaho Mwine).
+In the first season of the Netflix television series The Lincoln Lawyer (2022), featuring Manuel Garcia-Rulfo as Bosch' half-brother defense attorney Mickey Haller and adapting The Brass Verdict, Bosch's role from the novel is adapted to the characters of Cisco (portrayed by Angus Sampson) and Raymond Griggs (portrayed by Ntare Guma Mbaho Mwine), while the role of Haller's long-lost sibling who he meets as an adult is given to the character Artemisia "Emi" Finch (portrayed by Cobie Smulders).
 Author Michael Connelly has confirmed that the television versions of Bosch and Haller do not live in a shared universe as they do in the books due to rights issues between Netflix and Amazon Studios.

+Cameron Monaghan will star as Bosch in the MGM+ prequel series Bosch: Start of Watch, which will depict the character's early career as a uniformed officer.